 All the while, I let them know where I had bought my T-Shirt which incidentally, was from the MBK Shopping Centre not far from where we were chatting at the time.
 After giving directions, the couple offered to take me out for lunch.

 Fortunately for me, I declined as I was busy at the time.
 However, I did make arrangements to meet the following day.
 Not only did I give them my mobile number, but I also told them which hotel I was staying at.
 Bad career move...

 They seemed like a very nice couple.
-Who wouldn't want to trust them, after all they did invite me for lunch.
+Who wouldn't want to trust them, after all, they did invite me for lunch?
 How stupid of me!
-You see I got caught off guard for a moment without realizing what might have transpired.
+You see I got caught off guard for a moment without realising what might have transpired.
 Anyway, I will not know for sure now.